Climate change and what you can do

 8. Switch to an electric vehicle

-Find out more about charging your electric vehicle in Sheffield or look at sites such as ZapMap for locations of most publicly available chargers, including those installed by Sheffield City Council.
+We have charge points in Sheffield.
+You can also look at sites such as ZapMap for locations of most publicly available chargers, including those installed by Sheffield City Council.

-The government offers grants to support the wider use of electric and hybrid vehicles via the GOV.UK: Office of Zero Emission Vehicles (OZEV).
+The government offers grants to support the wider use of electric and hybrid vehicles through GOV.UK: Office of Zero Emission Vehicles (OZEV).

 9. Make your money count